WARCORE-HCKS/LockBox/README.md

 **LockBox** is a modern real-time messaging platform that implements **production-grade end-to-end encryption** using the **Signal Protocol**.
 Built with privacy-first principles, LockBox ensures that only you and your intended recipients can read your messages—not even the server can decrypt them.

+Now available as **native iOS and Android apps** with hardware-backed secure storage!

 ### Why LockBox?

 - 🔐 **True E2E Encryption** - Signal Protocol with X3DH key exchange & Double Ratchet algorithm
 - ⚡ **Real-time Delivery** - Instant messaging with WebSocket technology
+- 📱 **Cross-Platform** - Web, iOS, and Android with unified codebase
 - 🎨 **Modern UI/UX** - Discord/Signal-inspired interface with dark mode
 - 🔒 **Privacy Focused** - Visual encryption indicators throughout the app
-- 🛡️ **Secure by Design** - Session-based auth with encrypted key storage
+- 🛡️ **Secure by Design** - Hardware-backed key storage on mobile, WebCrypto on web

 > **Production Ready**: LockBox implements the same encryption protocol used by Signal, WhatsApp, and Google Messages for billions of users worldwide.